 - Operational Risks.
 Impacts elements within a supply chain, impairing its ability to supply services, parts, or finished goods within the standard requirements of time, cost, and quality.
 Transportation disruptions are one of the most salient operational risks.

 The most significant factors impacting supply chain risks are environmental, geopolitical, economic, and technological.
 Each factor has a probability of causing disruptions within global supply chains (expressed by a survey of 400 executives performed by the World Economic Forum and Accenture), ranging from high to low.
 There is also a level of mitigation associated with each factor, ranging from uncontrollable, where an actor has no influence on an event and must thus assume the consequences, to controllable, where an actor has a good level of influence on the event itself and may thus able to mitigate more effectively some of its aspects.
 The main factors are:

 - Environmental.
-Considered to be that factors that have among the highest probability of occurrence and that can be the least effectively mitigated since they tend to be uncontrollable.
+Considered to be factors that have the highest probability of occurrence and that can be the least effectively mitigated since they tend to be uncontrollable.
 Natural disasters (e.g. earthquakes) and extreme weather are within this category, including potential sea level rises.
-Pandemics are low probability events, but once they occur, they become high impact events.
+Pandemics are low probability events, but once they occur, they become high-impact events.

 - Geopolitical.
 Several geopolitical factors tend to have a high probability, namely conflicts and trade restrictions.
 Still, supply chain actors have a level of influence on the outcome by electing locations that are less prone to these risks and by influencing policy.